nicklave/Corso_NicolaLavecchia/README.md

-# Corso_NicolaLavecchia
+# CorsoExperis_NicolaLavecchia
-Corso Nicola Lavecchia
+Esercitazioni in Python